nwihardjo/HackerNews-Analytics/README.md

 ## tl;dr

-This repo contains the code of J.P.
-Morgan Big Data Workshop by Cambridge Spark, cloned from [here](http://gitlab.cambridgespark.com/pub/bigdata-spark.git).
+This repo contains code for J.P.
+Morgan Big Data Workshop by Cambridge Spark, cloned from [here](http://gitlab.cambridgespark.com/pub/bigdata-spark).

-There are two parts: Introduction to Apache Spark using the `war-and-peace.txt` file and the HackerNews Analysis using `HNStories.json` scraped from the [website](https://news.ycombinator.com/).
+There are two parts: Introduction to Apache Spark (`Spark.ipynb`) using the `war-and-peace.txt` file and the HackerNews Analysis (`HackerNews\ Challenge.ipynb`) using `HNStories.json` scraped from the [website](https://news.ycombinator.com/).

 Codes were modified from its original repo.
 Use `load_libraries.ipynb` to test whether all the installation and dependencies have already been installed properly.